Fashion: Fashion in printed media

 There are two subsets of print styling: editorial and lifestyle.
 Editorial styling is the high-fashion styling seen in fashion magazines, and this tends to be more artistic and fashion-forward.
-Lifestyle styling focuses on a more overtly commercial goal, like a department store advertisement, a website, or an advertisement where fashion is not what's being sold but the models hired to promote the product in the photo.
+Lifestyle styling focuses on a more overtly commercial goal, like a department store advertisement, a website, or an advertisement where fashion is not what's being sold but the models are hired to promote the product in the photo.

 The dressing practices of the powerful have traditionally been mediated through art and the practices of the courts.
 The looks of the French court were disseminated through prints from the 16th century on, but gained cohesive design with the development of a centralized court under King Louis XIV, which produced an identifiable style that took his name.
 At the beginning of the 20th century, fashion magazines began to include photographs of various fashion designs and became even more influential than in the past.
 In cities throughout the world these magazines were greatly sought after and had a profound effect on public taste in clothing.
 Talented illustrators drew exquisite fashion plates for the publications which covered the most recent developments in fashion and beauty.
 Perhaps the most famous of these magazines was La Gazette du Bon Ton, which was founded in 1912 by Lucien Vogel and regularly published until 1925 (with the exception of the war years).

-Vogue, founded in the United States in 1892, has been the longest-lasting and most successful of the hundreds of fashion magazines that have come and gone.
+Vogue, founded in Manhattan in 1892, has been the longest-lasting and most successful of the hundreds of fashion magazines that have come and gone.
 Increasing affluence after World War II and, most importantly, the advent of cheap color printing in the 1960s, led to a huge boost in its sales and heavy coverage of fashion in mainstream women's magazines, followed by men's magazines in the 1990s.
 One such example of Vogues popularity is the younger version, Teen Vogue, which covers clothing and trends that are targeted more toward the "fashionista on a budget".
 Haute couture designers followed the trend by starting ready-to-wear and perfume lines which are heavily advertised in the magazines and now dwarf their original couture businesses.
 A recent development within fashion print media is the rise of text-based and critical magazines which aim to prove that fashion is not superficial, by creating a dialogue between fashion academia and the industry.
 Examples of this development are: Fashion Theory (1997), Fashion Practice: The Journal of Design, Creative Process & the Fashion Industry (2008), and Vestoj (2009).